yjwong1999/EY-challenge-2024/README.md

 Our proposed method achived promising results with minimal training data!
 - We are among the Top 10 entrants of **EY Open Science Data Challenge 2024** 🎉🥳 </br>
-- We ranked 11 out of 220 teams worldwide on the leaderboard 🌍🏆 </br>
+- We ranked 11 out of 222 teams worldwide on the leaderboard (Top 5%) 🌍🏆 </br>
 - In terms of evaluation score, we rank 4th, tying with other impressive competing teams! 🤩

 ## Business Idea: Data Fleet is What You Need